-The clashes and civil war between communities have destroyed crops and left people with next to nothing.
+The armed conflict and violence between communities have destroyed crops and left people with next to nothing.
 CC BY-NC-ND/ICRC/Pedram Yazdi

 Brutal clashes between groups has had very serious consequences for people: many have been killed, wounded, or traumatized, villages have been burned and fields destroyed and there has been massive population displacement.